Deepika Kamaiah

-Deepika Kamaiah is an Indian model turned film actress.
-She has appeared in South Indian films in addition to Bollywood films.
-Kamaiah has been a finalist of Femina Miss India.
-She took part in Bigg Boss Kannada in the second season.
+Deepika Kamaiah is an Indian former model and actress.
+She mainly worked in Kannada films in addition to Bollywood films.
+Kamaiah has been a finalist of the Femina Miss India.
+In 2014, she participated in the reality television show Bigg Boss Kannada and finished as second runner-up.

 Personal life

 Nandineravanda Deepika Kamaiah, a Kodavathi, was born in Bangalore.
 Her mother is a school teacher and teaches Kannada.
-Deepika Kamaiah is an alumnus of Kendriya Vidyalaya Hebbal, Bangalore, and completed her B.com from Bishop Cotton Women's Christian College in 2009.
+Deepika Kamaiah is an alumnus of Kendriya Vidyalaya Hebbal, Bangalore, and obtained a bachelor of commerce degree from Bishop Cotton Women's Christian College in 2009.
+She married Sumanth Gopi, a banker, in 2016.

 Career

 Modelling and film

 She began her modelling career while she was studying her class 11.
 She went on to become one of the finalists in the Femina Miss India South beauty pageant in 2009.
 She also won the Lycra MTV Style Awards in 2010.
 While she was juggling between her modeling assignments and studies, a film offer came through from a Tamil director, Kulaindai Veerappan for his directorial, Aanmai Thavarael.
 Her role, however, went unnoticed without any recognition from the critics.